sampreetklair/SFT211-ZBB-G5/README.md

 ### Robin - MS5: Does the project compile?
 I don't see any solution or project file in the repo (whether it is visual studio, xcode, cmake or make file).
 Is the application running as expected?
 I don't see any user prompt.
 How does the integration test code get triggered?

+### Robin - MS6: Same issue here.
+Does the project compile?
+I don't see any solution or project file in the repo (whether it is visual studio, xcode, cmake or make file).
+Is the application running as expected?
+I don't see any user prompt.
+How do you conduct acceptance test?